Staff members with discipline Social Sciences, Interdisciplinary

 Dr Flávio Eiró (he/him) is Assistant Professor at the Faculty of Arts (Minorities & Multilingualism), University of Groningen.
 He is also Director of Studies of the University Minor Development Studies.

-Since 2012, he has conducted ethnographic research on electoral politics and conditional cash transfers in Northeast Brazil.
+As a sociologist and political ethnographer, he has conducted ethnographic research on electoral politics and conditional cash transfers in Northeast Brazil since 2012.
 Flávio has published widely on issues surrounding politics, poverty and anti-poverty policies, policy implementation, and climate change adaptation, with a special focus on Brazil.

 Flávio teaches and researches issues related to politics of diversity and minorities, with a focus on race and racism.